-It is a considerable investment.
-However, for a price of almost ₹13.5K, I’ve got myself a laptop that can easily beat a new one with triple price tag. (especially if it’s from HP 🤪).
-Therefore this effort is worth it..!👍
+It is a considerable investment for a guy from working middle class!
+However, for a price of almost ₹13.5K, (roughly about 200 USD), I’ve got myself a laptop that can easily beat a new one with triple price tag.
+Therefore this effort was totally worth it..!👍

-For SSD, you can check this post to see how to choose best SSD for home user. .
+Regarding SSD, I have a post that you can check this post to see how to choose best SSD for home user. .

 On the other hand, the last row of the table – ‘Processor Upgrade” – I thought could never be done for my Samsung NP500E5Z.

-However, not just the local service centers but the service centers of these ‘multi-billion dollar’ companies told me out-right that it’s not possible to replace a laptop’s processor.
+On top of that, not just the local service centers but the so called “authorized” service centers of these multi-billion dollar companies told me out-right that it’s not possible to replace a laptop’s processor…ever!